-The Family Rules (Divisions 1 and 2) of the California Rules of Court and the Judicial Council state forms continue to undergo significant modifications throughout the year.
+The Family Rules (Divisions 1 and 2) of the California Rules of Court and the Judicial Council state forms continue to undergo significant modifications throughout the are often revised mid-year.
 To the extent any conflicts arise with these local rules, they are preempted by the applicable state laws and California Rules of Court.